vinsidious/gac/docs/INSTALLATION.md

-# Installation Guide for Git Auto Commit (GAC)
+# Installation Guide for gac (Git Auto Commit)

 ## Overview

-Git Auto Commit (GAC) is a powerful CLI tool that uses AI to generate meaningful commit messages based on your staged changes.
+gac is a powerful CLI tool that uses AI to generate meaningful commit messages based on your staged changes.
 This guide will walk you through installation, configuration, and getting started.

 ## Supported Platforms